tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 The day we left, we started at 4 am.
 On the drive to the university, I had déjà vu—my head was resting up against the window and my whole skull vibrated, like it did whenever I rode the bus as a kid.
 Dr. Jameson sat beside me, her back as straight and unmoving as usual.

 We finally pulled into a near-empty parking lot illuminated by sporadic, flickering sodium lights.
-I looked over to Dr..
-Jameson, who didn’t return the courtesy.
-The driver of the car put it in park.
+I looked over to Dr. Jameson, who didn’t return the courtesy.
 I peered out the window again.
 A group of cars were parked in the cone of orange light before us.

 Dr. Jameson unbuckled her seatbelt and let it slither back up into the holster.
 I followed suit and caught up to her as she marched up the sidewalk to the side of a large, brick building.
-A glass door stood propped open by a brick.
+A glass door stood propped open.

 We both soon found ourselves in a small lecture hall lit by buzzing fluorescent lights.
 I stopped at the door as she continued further.

 It seemed that Dr. Jameson and I weren’t the only pair of professors and students.
 I recognized the logos of some of the hoodies other students were wearing—A university in Utah, one in Texas, another in Santa Cruz.
-I noted the last one in particular—they have an arboretum dedicated to plants in the Protea family.
 Everyone else was dressed in nondescript clothing.
 A group of 9 people total, including us.

 Everyone’s eyes naturally turned to us—the same way a full class would when you walked through the door of a lecture hall.
-I felt my face grow hot as a response.
-I was never good at meeting new people.
+My face grew hot—I was never good at meeting new people.

 Dr. Jameson didn’t waste time marching over to some other professors and introducing herself.
 I stood in the doorframe, flexing my hands by my sides.
 Before I could do anything, one of the people dressed in non-university clothing stepped up to me and held out his hand.
 I frantically wiped my hand on my side before shaking his.
 It was an obnoxiously firm handshake.